niftools/blender_niftools_addon/docs/development/design/overview.rst

 -------------------------
 A development methodology describes the principles we want as part of the development process.

-For the 2.6.x series of development, we decided to develop a Feature-Oriented, Test Driven Development (TDD) methodology to suit both current and future needs.
+For the latest series of development, we decided to develop a Feature-Oriented, Test Driven Development (TDD) methodology to suit both current and future needs.

 Test-driven development in a nutshell means: